NJR Research Fellows

 In May 2016, the NJR's Fellowship programme recruited for a fifth time, supported in partnership with the Royal College of Surgeons of England.
-As the NJR/RCS Clinical Research Fellow from August 2017, Mr Jonathan T Evans will be exploring benchmarking data in orthopaedics.
+As the NJR/RCS Clinical Research Fellow from August 2017, Mr Jonathan T Evans has been exploring benchmarking data in orthopaedics.
 His work will be showcased here when complete.

 About Jonathan T Evans – Joint NJR/RCSEng Research Fellow

 “I am currently an ST5 Specialty Registrar in the South West (Peninsula) Deanery and am honoured to be awarded the Joint NJR/RCSEng fellowship for 2017.
 I will be taking two years out of clinical training to complete an MD at the Musculoskeletal Research Unit at the University of Bristol.
 I come from a Military background, serving as a Medical Officer in the Royal Navy and the Royal Air Force, before taking up a civilian Higher Specialty Training number in 2015.

 “I intend to spend two years completing my research project titled 'Extended benchmarking in hip prostheses'.
 Benchmarking data is vital in orthopaedics to give information on prosthesis survivorship.
 Patients and surgeons need to be aware of what they can expect from their implants and be aware of the risk of revision surgery with its associated morbidity and mortality.
 Currently, benchmarking data is available up to 10 years and this has helped guide the NICE recommendation of using prostheses with lower than a 5% revision risk at 10 years.